Running on Empty (1988 film)

-Running on Empty is a 1988 American drama film directed by Sidney Lumet and written by Naomi Foner and starring River Phoenix, Judd Hirsch, Christine Lahti, and Martha Plimpton.
-It was produced by Lorimar Film Entertainment.
-It is the story of a counterculture couple on the run from the FBI, and how one of their sons starts to break out of this fugitive lifestyle.
-It marked the second time that Phoenix and Plimpton played romantic interests, having previously co-starred in the film The Mosquito Coast (1986).
+Running on Empty is a 1988 American drama film starring River Phoenix, Judd Hirsch, Christine Lahti, and Martha Plimpton.
+It was directed by Sidney Lumet, written by Naomi Foner, and produced by Lorimar Film Entertainment.
+It is the story of a counterculture couple on the run from the FBI, and how their eldest son starts to break free of the family's fugitive lifestyle.

-The film received two nominations at the 61st Academy Awards (Best Supporting Actor for Phoenix and Best Original Screenplay for Foner) and five nominations at the 46th Golden Globe Awards, winning Best Screenplay.
+Running on Empty received two nominations at the 61st Academy Awards (Best Supporting Actor for Phoenix and Best Original Screenplay for Foner) and five nominations at the 46th Golden Globe Awards, winning Best Screenplay.
 Plimpton was nominated for a Young Artist Award for Best Young Actress in a Motion Picture.